 How to break up with someone

-You’ve made up your mind: it’s over.
-Now you’ve got to break the bad news.
-It’s not going to be pleasant, but you can try to make sure it goes as smoothly as possible.
+You’ve made up your mind: the romantic relationship is over.
+Now you’ve got to figure out how to break up with someone.
+We won’t lie, It’s not going to be pleasant.
+However, you can try to make sure the break up goes as smoothly as possible with these break up tips:

-Tell them in person: Unless they’re abusive, breaking up face to face is the decent thing to do, however tempting it may be to hide behind a text message.
+Tell them in person: Unless they’re abusive, breaking up face to face is the decent thing to do, no matter how tempting it may be to hide behind a phone call or a text message.

-Pick a good time: Probably best to avoid breaking up on their birthday, or shortly before an important exam.
+Pick a good time: Probably best to avoid breaking up on their birthday, or right before an important exam.

 Keep it simple: Plan what you’re going to say and practise it beforehand.
-Get to the point quickly – it’s like pulling off a plaster.
+Get to the point quickly; it’s better for everyone if the breakup conversations are done with as quickly as possible – it should be like pulling off a plaster.

 Don’t backtrack: You’ve made your decision.
-Giving them false hope won’t help anyone in the long run.
+Giving them false hope and / or leading them on won’t help anyone in the long run.

 Be honest: Don’t make up fake reasons for ending it.
 That doesn’t help either, especially if they find out.

-Accept that they’re hurting: However gently you’ve handled things, they may well see you as the bad guy.
+Accept that they’re hurting: However gently you’ve handled things, they may well see you as the baddie.
 It’s not your job to make that better.
+Let bygones be bygones and move on.

-You may need some moral support, so arrange to see or call a friend after breaking the news.
-You can always cancel if you find you don’t want company.
+You may need some moral support, so arrange to see or call some friends and family after breaking the news, just anyone you have healthy relationships with.
+You can always cancel if you end up not feeling like you can talk just yet.

-Some people just feel relieved, but doing the dumping can leave you with quite the mixed bag of feelings.
+Some people just feel relieved, but others have quite the mixed bag of feelings.
 “Expect it to hurt even though it’s your decision,” says Paula Hall, a young people’s counsellor for Relate.
 “You’re probably going to miss them.
-You’re making the decision about whether it’s right to end it, so give yourself some credit and allow yourself to hurt a bit.”
+You’re making the decision about whether it’s right to end it, not whether you love them, so give yourself some credit and allow yourself to hurt a bit.”

 The other person may expect you to deal with their feelings, too.
 “Some people get very angry, bitter or upset at being dumped and react very badly,” says Paula.
 “You have to be prepared for that.”

-Try to be understanding, unless they’re trying to use hurt feelings as an excuse for abusive behaviour.
+Try to be understanding.
+Unless they’re trying to use hurt feelings as an excuse for abusive behaviour.
+If you want to find out about warning signs of an abusive relationship, click here.

 When you’re the one being dumped